 Team building should spark unity, not mutiny!

-As your business expands and grows, it’s inevitable that you will have new team members and possibly have to form new teams as people move to different positions and job responsibilities change.
+As your business grows, it’s inevitable that you will have new team members.
+You also might possibly have to form new teams as people move to different positions and job responsibilities change.
 This game is perfect for promoting communication, listening skills, and motivation.

-You can use as little as 10 people to play this game, and the duration can last anywhere from 10 to 30 minutes.
+You can use as little as 10 people to play this game and can go up to as many as you would like.
+Depending on how long you want to play, the duration can last anywhere from 10 to 30 minutes.

 Here’s what you’ll need: